We may earn commission from affiliate links →

 Day Trip To Slanic Prahova Salt Mines

 How would you fancy traveling 208 meters underground to explore these unique salt mines surrounded by a healing atmosphere of pure air?
-I bet you’d love this experience!
+I bet you’d love this day trip from Bucharest experience!

 The breathtaking salt mine hall stands 70 meters high.
 An imposing circuit runs around the pillar that supports the mine.
 Inside the mine, you can discover a history museum, a soccer field, and a playground for kids.
-A guided tour like this one is ideal for checking the area in its entirety.
+A guided tour like this one is ideal for checking the entire area.

 Bucharest To Transfagarasan Highway